Tile, Stone & Grout Sealers

 The type of sealer you need depends on: What type of flooring you have, where it is located and if you desire a shine or color enhancement.
 Have one of our professionals show you the options.

 What type of cleaner should I use on my sealed surface?

-We recommend a good neutral cleaner so you can maximize the life of your sealer.
+We recommend a good quality, neutral cleaner so you can maximize the life of your sealer.
 FCS Specialty Services Ltd. can help you chose a good cleaner.

 How long does a sealer last?

 The life of a sealer depends on the type of sealer and the location used.
 Typically, floors, showers and counter tops require a new seal every one to two years.
 Back splashes should be resealed every five years.
 Grout joints on floors and showers should be resealed every one to two years.
 A proper cleaner is key to maximizing sear performance and life.